ericsomdahl/compfiOne/README.md

 compfiOne
 =========

-# Computation Finance Part I -- GT/Coursera
+# Computational Finance Part I -- GT/Coursera

 Here are the bits of my homework -- no copying!! :)